Sledmine/forge/README.md

 ### Now.. some comments about the project made by me

-- Believe it or not, the hardest part was not object synchronization in s multiplayer game, (pretty much based on just HTTP requests).
+- Believe it or not, the hardest part was not object synchronization in a multiplayer game, (pretty much based on the same behaviour of simple HTTP requests).
-- One of the most frustrating part was the dyanmic forge menu, i love it and i hate it, that menu is almost fake, Halo was not designed to handle that kind of interaction with a menu at all.
+- One of the most frustrating part was the dyanmic forge menu, i love it and i hate it, that menu is almost fake, Halo CE was not designed to handle that kind of interaction with a menu at all.
+- I really wanted to encourage library implementation, they are useful to avoid repeated code, providing abstraction and bringing some standard functionality to any project.
+- All the dynamic stuff is in deed dynamic but... in a certain range of a static structure, by default Halo CE is pretty much static and some stuff was not supposed to change on the fly.
+- A Forge version compatible with other maps can be done, but we need to make a standard static map structures, to achieve a really universal forge script.